GrandLamas/packets/README.md

   **Packet**:<br>
     - PacketReceiveEvent - Triggered when a packet has been received from the client<br>
     - ServerClientPacketSendEvent - Triggered when a packet is about to be sent to a client<br>

+## Packets-IDs
+Following IDs for packets are already used any may not be used by the user again:
+    69420: Handshake-Packet

 ## Technical Stuff
 The transmitted packets have fixed structure: